google/tcli/README.md

 # TCLI – TextFSM Device CLI

+> Forked from https://github.com/google/tcli - as that repo is now read-only.

 ## Overview

 TCLI is a client interface for issuing commands to any number of devices which